REMOVING SILVER FROM OLD SILVERPLATE HOLLOWARE

 November 15, 2008

-I am trying to decide if a commercial silverplate recycling operation could be financialy profitable.
+Q. I am trying to decide if a commercial silverplate recycling operation could be financially profitable.
 I realize that the price of silver is low now and that the references to this idea in the past have been negative.
-Any ideas on this subject would be appeciated.Greg Harding
+Any ideas on this subject would be appreciated.Greg Harding

 Recycler-startup - Shingle Springs, California